-Gravity sensors find applications in many fields, ranging from geophysics and geodesy, navigation, civil engineering and fundamental physics.
-So far, atom gravimeters have been mainly developed in or for laboratory-type environments, where they can reach excellent short term and long term stability, better than classical corner cube gravimeters 33,79,80 .
-There, they allow for recording continuous series 57,64,80 , a mode of operation usually restricted to relative, spring or superconducting, gravimeters.
-Figure 8 displays an example for such signal.
-Being accurate, they can be used as metrological standards in National Metrology Institutes, and thus participate to CIPM Key Comparisons 60,62 .
-Other applications in the field of metrology are i) the precise determination of g
+Gravity sensors find applications in many fields, ranging from geophysics and geodesy, navigation, civil engineering, and fundamental physics.
+So far, atom gravimeters have been mainly developed in or for laboratory-type environments, where they can reach excellent short term and long term stability, better than classical corner cube gravimeters.^{33,79,80} There, they allow for recording continuous series,^{57,64,80} a mode of operation usually restricted to relative, spring or superconducting, gravimeters.
+Figure 8 displays an example for such signals.
+Being accurate, they can be used as metrological standards in National Metrology Institutes, and thus participate in CIPM Key Comparisons.^{60,62} Other applications in the field of metrology are (i) the precise determination of g for Kibble balance experiments,97,98 which are now primary standards that realize the kilogram based on its new definition linked to the Planck constant,99,100 and (ii) the determination of the gravitational constant G at the 10^{-4} level with gravity gradiometers.10